-Jörgen Olsson was a member of the Committee until 16 May 2019.
+Joakim Rubin was a member of the Committee until 14 May 2020.
 Company employees may be summoned to Committee meetings to provide details on investment data.
 Committee meeting minutes are recorded and are available to all Board members.
 The Committee Chairman reports to the Board at all Board meetings concerning the issues discussed, proposed and decided on at Committee meetings.
-The Committee held seven meetings in 2019, with all members in attendance at these meetings.
+The Committee held seven meetings in 2020, and, save for one revaluation meeting (where the non-attending member was provided a separate presentation the day after the meeting), all members attended these meetings.
+In addition, the Committee has had continuous communication and discussions around revaluation matters.

-With regard to standard investments valued at less than MEUR 75 and non-standard investments valued at less than MEUR 25, and provided such investments do not require the Swedish Financial Supervisory Authority's approval, the Investment Committee may delegate decision-making authority to the Company's Management Investment Committee which is composed of employed executives.
+With regard to standard investments valued at less than EUR 75m and non-standard investments valued at less than EUR 25m, and provided such investments do not require the Swedish Financial Supervisory Authority's approval, the Investment Committee may delegate decision-making authority to the Company's Management Investment Committee which is composed of employed executives.